Brandyn117/Apache-CloudStack-Pod-Setup-Lab/docs/Part3-CloudStack-Walkthrough.md

 This screenshot confirms that the Apache CloudStack web dashboard is accessible at 192.168.4.150:8080, indicating that the management server is working and reachable via browser.
 From here, you can manage zones, storage, hypervisors, and more.
 <img src="images/Screenshot 2025-06-06 145440.png" alt="CloudStack" width="600">
 <h2> 🖼️ 13.
 Creating a VM via vSphere for CloudStack Use </h2>
 This shows a new virtual machine being created in VMware ESXi (via vSphere).
-This VM could later be used as a CloudStack-managed guest, secondary controller, or additional system infrastructure — bridging your ESXi and CloudStack setups.
+This VM could later be used as a CloudStack-managed guest, secondary controller, or additional system infrastructure, bridging your ESXi and CloudStack setups.
 <img src="images/Screenshot 2025-06-06 145425.png" alt="CloudStack" width="600">